-Pay your respects to the King of Horror by purchasing this shirt as a gift for a friend or yourself, and get ready to defend which film adaptation of King’s novels you think is the best during your next socially-distanced gathering.
+Pay your respects to the King of Horror, and the fantastic movie “Monster Squad” by purchasing this shirt as a gift for a friend or yourself, and get ready to defend which film adaptation of King’s novels you think is the best during your next socially-distanced gathering.
 And yes, there ARE wrong answers.

 Handbook for the Recently Deceased Hardcover Journal

 You can be the proud owner of a “Handbook for the Recently Deceased Manual,” as featured in “Beetlejuice,” for just $19.99.
 But as opposed to the one seen in the movie, this is a journal with blank pages, so you can write your own tips and tricks for crossing over to the other side.
 Or just write “MAUVE” over and over and over again until words lose all meaning.

 At the intersection of style, safety and scary movies lies this mask, printed with the pattern from the infamous carpet from “The Shining’s” Overlook Hotel.
 This accessory will also serve as the perfect conversation starter, as only true horror buffs will be able to spot it — others will just call it “cute.”

 Are we still doing puzzles?
 Celebrate the spooky season with this collection of classic movie posters turned into a massive 1,000 piece jigsaw puzzle.
 And then share which VHS cover scarred you the most at Blockbuster.
 Additional horror puzzles we loved included this Stephen King book cover collection, “The Shining” floor plan and this “Nun” one.